 - Social/Relationships: Students have the chance to work together and help one another.
 They also have the opportunity to

-- Routine/Sequencing/Responsibility: Grooming has a specific order to it, which brings routine and sequencing into play.
+- Routine/Sequencing/Responsibility: Grooming has a specific order, bringing routine and sequencing into play.
 In addition,

-each student's work has a direct impact on the horse's health and well-being; with that comes a sense of responsibility and pride.
+each student's work directly impacts the horse's health and well-being; with that comes a sense of responsibility and pride.

-Finally, when the student has finished grooming his or her horse, the work is reviewed, creating a standard the student should strive to achieve.
+Finally, when the student has finished grooming their horse, the work is reviewed, creating a standard the student should strive to achieve.

 - Reflection: At the end of each session, students self-assess their performance, identifying their strengths and opportunities for improvement.